armada-alliance/cardano-minter/README.md

 Youtube Video: https://www.youtube.com/watch?v=OeOliguGn7Y

-Donate ADA to our cause here: https://cointr.ee/adapiorg
+Donate to our cause here: https://cointr.ee/adapiorg 🙏❤️

 ## Who is this guide for?